dbpedia/list-extractor/README.md

 Use `rulesGenerator.py` first to generate desired rules, and then use `listExtractor.py` to extract triples for wiki resources.
 Alternatively, you can use only `listExtractor.py` and extract with existing default settings.

 For more details, refer to the documentation present in the `docs` folder.
+The sample generated datasets can be found **[here](https://drive.google.com/open?id=0BzDWYUiB6LUTYzdFU19BX2lUMjA).** Some example triples for different domains are present in `extracted` folder.

 ### List-Extractor: